Hurmath123/animal-image-classification/README.md

-# 🐾 Animal Image Classifier
+# Animal Image Classification

-A Streamlit web application for classifying animals in images using pre-trained deep learning models (EfficientNetB0 & MobileNetV2).
-Built using TensorFlow and Streamlit, this app can identify 15 types of animals from user-uploaded images.
+A deep learning web application that classifies animal images into 15 categories using a fine-tuned EfficientNetB0 model.
+Built with TensorFlow and Streamlit, and deployable on Hugging Face Spaces.

+---

+## Overview

+This project demonstrates image classification using transfer learning.
+Users can upload an image, and the app predicts the animal category with a confidence score.

+---

-## 📌 Project Objective
+## Features

-The goal of this project is to classify images of animals into 15 different categories using transfer learning techniques with EfficientNetB0 and MobileNetV2 models.
+- **Transfer Learning**: EfficientNetB0 model trained on a labeled animal image dataset.
+- **Streamlit Web App**: Simple and intuitive interface for users to upload and classify images.
+- **Ready for Deployment**: Easily deployable to Hugging Face Spaces.

+---

-## 🧠 Supported Classes
+## Supported Animal Classes

 - Bear
 - Bird